 Our exam services will help you find an approved proctor in your area.
 We also have virtual proctoring.
 You can take a test from the convenience of your own home if you have a web camera and an appropriate environment and internet connection for the exam.
 The exam session will be recorded or otherwise supervised by your instructor.

 Yes!
 Our advisors are very familiar with working with students that are not close to the campus.
 You can meet via phone call or through virtual video appointments.
 All of our UOnline Programs Academic Advisors are very responsive to emails as well.
 You can find their contact info on each program's page.

 You must apply and be admitted to the University in order to participate in any UOnline Program.
 Declaring as a UOnline Programs student means that you intend to take all of your courses online to complete your degree.
 If you want to take both on-campus and online courses, you will need to apply as an on-campus student.

 Once you have been admitted, you will need to pay an enrollment deposit, complete the online orientation, and meet with an academic advisor before you can register for classes.
 You’ll want to refer to the academic calendar and class schedules here.

 Applications submitted with all the required documentation after the final deadline will be processed and considered on a space-available basis.
 Applicants are encouraged to apply as soon as possible as the University could close applications without notice after the final deadline.

 Yes!
-If you have taken any courses after high school at a college or university, you will fill out the Transfer Student application.
-However, if you have fewer than 30 credit hours you will need to submit your official college and high school transcript as well as your ACT or SAT scores.
+College courses taken at a regionally accredited institution may transfer to the U. You will fill out the Transfer Student application.
+If you have fewer than 30 credit hours you will need to submit your official college and high school transcript as well as your ACT or SAT scores.